 To get a basic understanding of risk, I highly recommend reading Estimating risks to humans first

 There has been much talk about bees and pesticides recently.
 Especially, how a class of pesticide called neonicotinoids are harming bees.
-Without wading much into this issue, let’s talk about how scientists and regulatory agencies determine this.
+Without wading much into this issue, let’s talk about how scientists and regulatory agencies determine risk.

 How is risk estimated?